JSJ decompositions and polytopes for two-generator one-relator groups: JSJ-theory and algebraically hyperbolic groups

+We shall principally consider four such families $\mathcal{A}$: \begin{enumerate} \item The family of $\mathcal{VC}$ subgroups consists of virtually-$\mathbb{Z}$ subgroups of $G$.
+All the trees we consider are $\mathcal{VC}$, so we shall abbreviate ``$\mathcal{VC}$-tree'', ``$\mathcal{VC}$-JSJ tree'' and ``$\mathcal{VC}$-JSJ decomposition'' to simply \emph{tree}, \emph{JSJ tree} and \emph{JSJ decomposition}, respectively. \item The family of $\mathcal{Z}$ subgroups consists of virtually-$\mathbb{Z}$ subgroups of $G$ with infinite centre.
+For all the groups we are dealing with, any $\mathcal{Z}$ subgroup is infinite cyclic \cite{Karrass1971subgroups, Cebotar1971subgroups}, so we often use $\mathbb{Z}$ in place of $\mathcal{Z}$. \item The family of \ZC{} subgroups consists of maximal virtually-$\mathbb{Z}$ subgroups of $G$ with infinite centre.
+For the same reason as above, we often use \Z{} in place of \ZC{}. \item The family of $\widetilde{\mathbb{Z}}$ subgroups consists of those $\mathbb{Z}$ subgroups $H$ such that if $K$ is abelian with $H\leqslant K\leqslant G$ then $K$ is also infinite cyclic. \end{enumerate}

-The theory of \Z{}-JSJ decompositions for hyperbolic groups is especially powerful because there are canonical structures: for each group $G$ there is a unique ``deformation space'' of \Z{}-JSJ trees, and there is a canonical \Z{}-JSJ tree \cite[Section 9.5]{Guirardel2017JSJ}.
-We wish to extend these results to \Z{}-JSJ trees of RG groups.
-To facilitate this, we consider \CSA{} groups.
+The theory of \ZC{}-JSJ decompositions for hyperbolic groups is especially powerful because there are canonical structures: for each group $G$ there is a unique ``deformation space'' of \ZC{}-JSJ trees, and there is a canonical \ZC{}-JSJ tree \cite[Section 9.5]{Guirardel2017JSJ}.
+We wish to extend these results to \ZC{}-JSJ trees of the groups in Theorem \ref{thm:flexibilityHyperbolic}.
+To facilitate this, we consider algebraically hyperbolic groups.